andrewliang25/andrewliang25.github.io/source/_posts/Browser-Force-https.md

 ### Microsoft Edge

-Same as Google Chome insted of entering `edge://net-internals/#hsts`.
+Enter `edge://net-internals/#hsts` instead.
+Everything else is the same.

 ### Firefox

-Delete history and all fine.
+Delete history and all be fine.

 > Reference